blog image

 But what if this is at odds with other activities from the same CPG vendor?
 Or if other factors undermine the offer?
 Perhaps it overlaps with other activities, such as mainstream marketing or advertising.

 Are there other ways to measure the ongoing success or growth of a brand or line and, by implication, the effectiveness of trade spend optimization?
 Market share might be a key factor for a CPG, but here, too, it’s hard to single out one investment as a driver.
-A strategy which increases store visits might please a retailer as well as boosting sales of a given product, but this, too, often consists of multiple, overlapping initiatives, making ROI immeasurable
+A strategy which increases store visits might please a retailer as well as boosting sales of a given product.
+But this, too, often consists of multiple, overlapping initiatives, making ROI immeasurable

 This could highlight the need for more strategic decision making.
 It might become apparent that an individual partner, or an entire channel, is delivering high growth but comparatively low profitability.
 Left to run on, this could begin to undermine profitability overall.
 If it becomes clear that a partner is in decline and delivering low profitability, a CPG might decide to maintain or even decrease investment.